ehsanyousefzadehasl/PCwGPGPUs/README.md

 3. CPU launches kernel(s) on GPU to process the input data (copied in the previous step)
 4. CPU copies results back to its memory from GPU's memory (**cudaMemcpy**)

-The big idea in writing CUDA programs is that kernels look like serial programs as if it will run on thread.
-The GPU will run that program on many threads because each thread has an id.
+The big idea in writing CUDA programs is that kernels look like serial programs as if it will run on thread. **The GPU will run that program on many threads because each thread has an id**.

-Also, note that in GPU computing, throughput is what you will gain from.
+Also, note that in GPU computing, **throughput** is what you will gain from.
 GPUs are efficient when your program is highly parallel.
 GPUs are masters of launching a large number of threads efficiently.
 The data movement part and the parallelism of the program that is going to be processed by GPU should be considered unless totally nothing will be achieved while more energy will be squandered.

 ### A Simple Program
 A simple program aims at computing square of each element of an array.